danphillips-cloud/exp-net-fundamentals-2025-Q2/journal/week 2/Journal.md

 Cisco makes this quite challening to access and download.
 After getting the ISO, image and VMWare Workstation, I started to get errors:

-Turns out my laptop is not compatible and cannot rum CML
+Turns out my laptop is not compatible and cannot rum CML due to not supporting VTY-x/EPT

 ## Mediaserver Stack